f1yn/wrap-es5/README.md

 })
 ```

-There are no dependencies for this package, due to it's minimalist nature.
+There are  dependencies for this package, due to it's minimalist nature.

+**Unit testing requires the manual installation of jest** This is not included by default to prevent a bloated install
+for a potentially un-needed dependency.

 ## Usage